-Several devices that have obtained pre-market approval (PMA) from the U.S. Food and Drug Administration (FDA) for the surgical treatment of TMD include, but are not limited to, the TMJ Concepts Patient-Fitted TMJ Reconstruction Prosthesis (TMJ Concepts, Camarillo, CA); the TMJ Partial Temporomandibular Joint Replacement System, TMJ Fossa-Eminence Prosthesis System™ and the TMJ Patient Specific Fossa-Eminence Prosthesis System™ (TMJ Implants, Inc., Golden, CO); and the Total Temporomandibular Joint (TMJ) Replacement System (Biomet Microfixation [formerly Walter Lorenz Surgical, Inc.,], Jacksonville, FL).
+Several devices that have obtained pre-market approval/clearance (PMA) from the U.S. Food and Drug Administration (FDA) for the surgical treatment of TMD include, but are not limited to, the TMJ Concepts Patient-Fitted TMJ Reconstruction Prosthesis (TMJ Concepts, Camarillo, CA); the TMJ Partial Temporomandibular Joint Replacement System, TMJ Fossa-Eminence Prosthesis System™ and the TMJ Patient Specific Fossa-Eminence Prosthesis System™ (TMJ Implants, Inc., Golden, CO); and the Total Temporomandibular Joint (TMJ) Replacement System (Biomet Microfixation [formerly Walter Lorenz Surgical, Inc.,], Jacksonville, FL).
 The FDA-approved labeling for each of these devices has similar indications, however, to date, the published evidence to support safety, efficacy, and durability of clinical outcomes has been limited.

 Analgesics: Medications that provide pain relief.